tam-sal/pokerun-client/README.md

 <a href="https://pokerun.onrender.com" target="_blank" rel="noopener">Visit PokeRun!</a>

-Welcome to PokeRun, a full-stack web application that allows users to browse, search, and filter through a collection of Pokémon cards, view extended details about each Pokémon, and create custom Pokémon using a controlled form.
+Welcome to PokeRun, a responsive-design full-stack web application that allows users to browse, search, and filter through a collection of Pokémon cards, view extended details about each Pokémon, and create custom Pokémon using a controlled form.
 PokeRun is a BFF (Back-End for Front-End) Architecture app following the MVC (Model - View - Controller) software design pattern.

 ## Table of Contents